ClintonBeyene/airbnb-clone-project/README.md

 * Properties ↔ Reviews (one-to-many)
 * Bookings ↔ Payments (one-to-one)

+## 🚩 Feature Breakdown

+* **User Management**
+  Handles user registration, authentication, and profile management.
+This feature ensures secure access and personalized experiences for both guests and hosts.

+* **Property Management**
+  Enables hosts to create, update, and delete property listings.
+It supports detailed descriptions, pricing, and location data to attract potential guests.

+* **Booking System**
+  Allows guests to search for properties, make reservations, and view booking history.
+It manages availability and ensures smooth transaction flow between users.

+* **Review System**
+  Provides guests the ability to leave ratings and comments on properties they have stayed at.
+This feedback builds trust and helps maintain quality.

+* **Payment Processing**
+  Facilitates secure payment transactions linked to bookings.
+It tracks payment status to ensure both hosts and guests have a reliable financial experience.

 ---

 > This project is more than just a clone—it's an opportunity to build, collaborate, and deploy software at a professional level, laying the foundation for a career in full-stack development.